charneykaye/encode-fmp4-demo/README.md

 [![The expected box types `SegmentTypeBox`, `SegmentIndexBox`, and `MovieFragmentBox` do appear in the output][2]][2]

-But, the stack traced error above happens when the unit test attempted to read the file that the ChunkMp4Builder just wrote to a temp folder.
-There seems to be a box of an unknown type, appearing at the end of the file.
+However, at the end of the file appears a box of an unknown type:

 [![There seems to be a box of an unknown type, appearing at the end of the file.][3]][3]

 [2]: https://i.stack.imgur.com/aAmyt.png
 [3]: https://i.stack.imgur.com/pHJeJ.png